Back to DWU AI Articles

 Limitations and Caveats of Form 41 Data

-While Form 41 is a comprehensive source, analysts must understand its limitations.
+While Form 41 is a detailed source, analysts must understand its limitations.

 Allocations and Cross-Subsidies